Recurrence formula, positivity and polytope basis in cluster algebras via Newton polytopes: Introduction and preliminaries

 \begin{Definition} For a sign-skew-symmetric matrix $B$, if $B^{(i)}=\mu_{k_i}\cdots\mu_{k_1}(B)$ are always sign-skew-symmetric for all $i\in[1,s]$ and any sequences of mutations $\mu_{k_1}, \cdots, \mu_{k_s}$, then $B$ is called a {\bf totally sign-skew-symmetric matrix}. \end{Definition}

 The notion of totally sign-skew-symmetric matrices was introduced in \cite{BFZ}.
 It is well-known that skew-symmetric and skew-symmetrizable matrices are totally sign-skew-symmetric matrices.
 An example of a $3\times 3$ sign-skew-symmetric matrix which is not skew-symmetrizable was given in \cite{BFZ}.
-In that paper, Berenstein etc. conjectured that any acyclic sign-skew-symmetric matrices are total.
+In that paper, Berenstein etc. conjectured that acyclic sign-skew-symmetric matrices are always totally sign-skew-symmetric.
 In \cite{HL}, Ming Huang and Fang Li proved this conjecture.

 Hence, on sign-skew-symmetric matrices, one of the most important remaining problems is the condition under which sign-skew-symmetric matrices are total.
-In this paper, we always assume the involved sign-skew-symmetric matrices are total.
+In this paper, we always assume the involved sign-skew-symmetric matrices are totally sign-skew-symmetric.

 For convenience, we will denote a totally sign-skew-symmetric matrix (respectively, cluster algebra defined subsequently) briefly as a {\bf TSSS matrix} (respectively, {\bf TSSS cluster algebra}).